curityio/chatgpt-example-app/DEVELOPMENT.md

 ## Run a Local MCP Server and API

-Use the following commands to run the local MCP server on port 8081:
+Use the following commands to run the local MCP server on port 8081.\
+The MCP server renders detailed debug logs to enable developers to view HAAPI messages.\
+Remove the debug logging after stablilization.

 ```shell
 cd mcp-server